Measuring the results of your advertising

 Can I compare ads from different media?

-You can make the job of analyzing and comparing results by varying your copy — the message.
-Your ad copy, thus, becomes the means of identifying your ad response.
+You can make the job of analyzing and comparing results easier by varying the message.
+This way, your ad copy becomes the means of identifying your ad response.

-You can check broadcast media-radio, television and Internet-by slanting your message.
+You can identify results of your campaign in various media by changing the call to action for each.
 Suppose, for example, that you advertise an item at 20% off.
-Your ad might say something like this: "Come in and tell us you want this product at 20% off."
+Your broadcast ads (radio, television, etc.) might say something like: "Come in and tell us you want this product at twenty percent off."
+On the other hand, your printed ads might require the customer to bring in the clipping itself.

 Some of the ways to vary the copy are: combining the brand name with a word or words indicating the product type; tone of voice; speed of delivery; variations of picture, size and colour.
 Check your printed ads against each other as well as against your broadcast ads.